-FINDING: Comments from the City Engineer indicated that per the requirements of the La Pine Transportation System Plan the following sidewalk improvements would be required:
+FINDING: Comments from the City Engineer indicated that per the requirements of the La Pine Transportation System Plan sidewalk improvements on Pine Drive would be required, or a fee in lieu.
+These conditions have previously been added to this land use decision.
+As conditioned, this criterion is met.